Campus Construction Update, March 22, 2011: College Chapel

 But the college remains committed to keeping it on the campus’ most historic and visible buildings whenever possible.
 That includes the Chapel, which was modeled after the chapel of King’s College at Cambridge University, and is the site of countless cherished Bates memories.

-Tags: campus construction, campus improvements, Consigli, slate.
+Tags: Campus Construction Updates, campus improvements, Consigli, slate.